For the Dough

 - 3 c powdered sugar

-- 3 Tbsp butter or cream cheese, softened
+- 3 Tbsp cream cheese, softened (butter can also be used)

 - 2 Tbsp fresh lemon juice